tmalik258/Calculator/README.md

 # Calculator
-Application program "Calculator" for practice using java as programming language.
+Application program "Standard Calculator" for practice using java as programming language.